najmi9/blog-nextjs/blog/posts/react-symfony-integration.md

 ---
-title: "How to use Symfony and React in the same project ?"
+title: How to use Symfony and React in the same project ?
-image: "/imgs/blog/s5-react.png"
+image: /imgs/blog/s5-react.png
 slug: react-symfony-integration
-description: "Webpack encore: Using React inside symfony application"
+description: Webpack encore, Using React inside symfony application
 ---

 ![Symfony React Api Platform](/imgs/blog/symfony-react.png)